 In general, clients are asking us to square up arched windows, which means we are seeing far less arched shutters.
 We believe arched windows are already a unique architectural element in themselves.
 They don’t need shutters to make them stand out.

 Can you actually pull off shutters on only one side of the window?
 ABSOLUTELY!
 There’s no rule that shutters need to frame both sides of your window.
 If there isn’t room for a shutter or your architecture lends itself to a lone shutter, then by all means, do it!
+Use a bi-fold shutter to close over both windows.
 Be the trend setter and feel confident that this shutter trend is a DO.

 #7 Shaker or Flat Panel Shutters